Mlkurta/ENCE_3100_Michael_Kurta/Lab4/readme.md

 The easiest way to implement a 7-segment counter is through hexadecimal, or base 16.
 In the next experiment, we'll use a binary to Binary Coded Decimal (BCD) converter to represent decimal numbers.

+## Part 4, 8-bit BCD Counter

+If we want to make a digital clock just like any that you're familiar with, we'll have to create a BCD converter.
+It's not just as easy as modifying the seg7decoder.v file to say any number greater than 10 is still the ones digit number.
+This is because in hex, the carry out comes after 15 (F) instead of 10.
+The double dabble algorithm is one such tool (ref. bin_to_bcd_3dig.v)

+Now the device correctly counts to 255 before overflowing back to 0.